joshajohnson/joshajohnson.github.io/_posts/2022-09-19-robocats-keyboard.md

 - In the example code we have this keycode `EG_COPY = KC.LCTL(KC.C)`, which presses `CTRL + C` to copy.
 - Try modifying this to press `CTRL + L` instead, and update the name from `EG_COPY` to something more relevant.
-- Then try modifying the `send_string` example to print the RoboCats URL `https://www.melbournerobocats.com/` instead of the Bee Movie script.
+- Then try modifying the `send_string` example to print the RoboCats URL `https://www.melbournerobocats.com/`.
-- You might notice that after the string is pressed we need to press enter, so add that to your keymap as well.
+- You might notice that after the URL is typed we need to press enter, so add that to your keymap as well.

 ### Hint: RoboCats Website Single Key